 Where to stay

 Some cities around the world have two maybe three decent hostel options, so making a decision is pretty easy!
 Not Bangkok!
 The backpacking mecca has probably the most hostel listings I have ever seen, so choosing the right one can be an overwhelming headache in itself!
 You also want to take into consideration location, in such a big city where is the best place to stay, do you want to party, or have a quiet trip?
+One of the things to know before you travel to Thailand is getting the right hostel for the right experience you want!

 We stayed at “The Cube” a boutique capsule hostel in the more upmarket area of town that is a short walk to both the MRT and BST as well as a 20 min walk from the canal boats!
 You can read more about it here: The boutique hostel that offers an escape from the party scene: The Cube, Bangkok.
 From here all the Places to visit in Bangkok are easy to access!